ZzzzzzzSkyward/DSTmodutils/pyscripts/readme.md

 ### Handling build.json

+1. handle build.json

+   - run `python cli.py build.json -crop`
-- input: a `build.json`, and a folder
+   - input: a `build.json`
-- output: a zip including `build.bin` and `atlas-0.tex`
    - An extra attribute `Path` is added to json.
 If there is a `Path` in `build.json`, it implies that the images are located there, otherwise the images are assumed to be located exactly the same as `build.json`.
-- `-crop` allows extra work before the compilation starts.
-By default, it will only try to fix the width and height mismatch, according to images.
+   - By default, it will only try to fix the width and height mismatch, according to images.
    - parameters after `-crop`:
+     - `-check` displays the mismatch without actually modifying the json file.
      - `-remove_vert`removes the `Verts` attribute, which is useless.
 The `Verts` will be calculated again according to images in that folder.
      - `-compensate` try to adjust the `x` and `y` attribute, given `width` and `height` being wrong.
 If you use the Animation Viewer(`html/index.html`), you are supposed to do this.
 If you don't add this parameter, and you have an image that has wrong recorded shape, the `x` and `y` will remain the same, which results in a shift of pivot.
      - `-clip` try to clip images (please do a backup yourself!), removing the blank space around an image to shrink the size.
    - Please be careful when you use these things as they may cause unwanted results.

+2. compile build.json and images

-- After pre-compilation is done, you can then run `python cli.py build.json path_to_image_folder/`
+   -  run `python cli.py build.json path_to_image_folder/`.

+   - output: a zip including `build.bin` and `atlas-0.tex`.

+### Handling anim.json

+- It is often the case when you don't want to change an item's anim, but just want to change its texture.
+Since you can compile the build, you can also compile its animation.
+If your texture is not too different from the original texture in shape, you can just leave the animation alone, and use the original animation file.
+And you use it by calling `inst.AnimState:SetBank("the original bank")`
+- But if the shape is different enough, you need to compile a new animation file.
+  1. rename the bank name in `anim.json`.
+  2. run `python cli.py anim.json -crop=build.json`, the images are read from either `Path` attribute or the same directory as build.json.
+  3. run `python cli.py anim.json` to get an `anim.bin`.
+  4. insert it into the zip.